databhishek/databhishek.github.io/_pages/about.md

 <h3> Miscellaneous </h3>

 I can solve the 3x3 cube in about 40 seconds.
-I use the Fridrich method but I cannot seem remember the OLL algorithms for my life, so I have a lot of scope for improvement.
+I use the Fridrich method but I cannot seem to remember the OLL algorithms for my life, so I have a lot of scope for improvement.

 I am also a novice at the guitar and usually just play the few songs that I know, most of which are theme songs from various shows and movies.